 · ‘Very relevant to the work I am doing with students (school age and adult).’

 · ‘The Spelling For Life Program has given me tools to help my two teenage sons with dyslexia.’

-· Spelling for Life students need to have workable phonemic awareness.
+· Spelling for Life students need to have workable phonological awareness.
 If not, they need prior work on this before beginning the program.

 · They need to be able to write legibly and reasonably quickly.
 Children just starting school typically do not have the vocabulary and motor skills required of the program.